 When the “auto” setting is on, there will be less of an even circulation of hot and cool air.
 After the thermostat has been adjusted, the fan will stop pushing around air to different spaces in the house.

-If you need an HVAC system in Massachusetts, contact Winters Home at (617) 977-3101.
+If you need an HVAC system in Massachusetts, contact Winters® Home at (617) 977-3101.
 Our office is located in Boston but we offer HVAC services to several areas in MA.
-Whether you need air conditioner repair, replacement or installation services, we are available 24 hours a day, 7 days a week.
+Whether you need air conditioner repair, replacement or installation services.
 We also provide heating services, drain repair, emergency plumbing and more!